iamqaasim/HyperionDev_Coding_Mentor_Interview/Section C/README.md

 ### My code

-To run the code you need python installed (please view documentation to install python)[install python](https://www.python.org/)
+To run the code you need python installed, please view documentation to [install python](https://www.python.org/)

 To run the main file: